SimpleDeviceModel/sdm/src/sdk/examples/uartdemo/readme.txt

 SYNCHRONIZATION

 Sync mode: Off, Rising edge, Falling edge.

+Sync source: either the current analog input, or a digital pin (which will be put into the Input mode).

 Sync level: the oscilloscope will be triggered when the signal goes above or below this value (depending on the sync edge).
+Ignored when a digital pin is used as a sync source.

 Sync offset: the number of samples before the trigger event that will be displayed.
 Must not be greater than 254.

 Packet size: the number of samples in the packet.
 Affects all sync modes.

 OTHER FEATURES